przemyslawjanpietrzak/pyMonet/README.md

 # Content:

 ## Either
-The Either type represents values with two possibilities: B value of type Either<A, B> is either Left<A> or Right<B>.
+The Either type represents values with two possibilities: B value of type Either<A, B> is either Left<A> or Right<B,>.
 But not both in the same time.

 ```python